EvanHahn/evanhahn-dot-com/projects/index.md

 * [mailtolink.js](https://github.com/EvanHahn/mailtolink.js) creates `mailto:` links from JavaScript
 * [Meme.js](https://github.com/BuddyMeme/Meme.js) is a canvas-based meme generator I worked on for now-defunct Buddy Meme
 * [MiniClass](https://github.com/EvanHahn/MiniClass) is yet another JavaScript library that allows for simple classical OO.
 It's tiny
+* [minidots](https://github.com/EvanHahn/minidots) are a couple of dotfiles I use when SSHing or in VMs
 * [MouseTracker.js](https://github.com/EvanHahn/MouseTracker.js) creates an object called `mouse` and keeps its `x` and `y` properties updated
 * [nimi mute](http://evanhahn.github.io/nimi-mute/) is a dictionary for the [Toki Pona](http://tokipona.org/) mini-language
 * [Origin](http://js13kgames.com/entries/origin) won 7th place in the [2013 js13kgames](http://2013.js13kgames.com).
 I also [wrote a little blog post](/origin-js13kgames/) about it